San Jose State University: Off-campus facilities

-SJSU Simpkins International House (360 S. 11th Street, San Jose) provides housing for domestic as well as international students of the university.
+SJSU Simpkins International House, at 360 S. 11th Street, provides housing for domestic as well as international students of the university.
 International House (also known as I-House) is a co-ed residence facility for 70 U.S. and international students attending San José State University.
 The building has served as a residence hall since 1980, and offers cultural exchanges for U.S. students as well as residents from abroad.

 The SJSU Department of Aviation and Technology maintains a 6000 sqft academic facility at the Reid-Hillview Airport.

 SJSU manages the Moss Landing Marine Laboratories (MLML) in Moss Landing, California, at Monterey Bay.
 MLML is a cooperative research facility of seven CSU campuses.
 Construction of an aquaculture laboratory at the MLML site was completed in August 2014.
 The building project included construction of a 1400 sqft aquaculture lab building and installation of a 1584 sqft tank slab area.
 The project was made possible by grants from the Packard Foundation.

-SJSU International and Extended Studies facility (384 S. 2nd Street, San Jose).
+SJSU International and Extended Studies facility is at 384 S. 2nd Street.
 This off-campus classroom building houses SJSU's International Gateway Programs, a collection of classes geared toward introducing international students to the English language and American culture.

-University Club (408 S. 8th Street, San Jose), is a 16-room, multi-level dining, special events, and bed-and-breakfast style residence facility for faculty, staff, visiting scholars and graduate students of the university.
+University Club, at 408 S. 8th Street, is a 16-room, multi-level dining, special events, and bed-and-breakfast style residence facility for faculty, staff, visiting scholars and graduate students of the university.
 This building is currently occupied by Alpha Omicron Pi sorority in agreement with the university.

 Known simply as North Fourth Street (210 N. 4th Street, San Jose), this four-story facility houses the Global Studies Institute, Governmental and External Affairs, International and Extended Studies, the Mineta Transportation Institute, the Processed Foods Institute, and the SJSU Research Foundation.